RKR21/cardsharks/docs/DesignDoc.md

 * Trade Cards - Users can trade cards from their collection to another user for one of their cards.
 * Saving Payment Information - Users can add, delete, and edit their payment information so they can use it in the future.

 ## Application Domain

 This section describes the application domain.

 ![Domain Model](domainModel.png)

 A Customer or Admin can Log-In and use the E-Store.
 The E-Store mediates the selling, buying, and trading of Products.
-These Products can be added/removed from a Customer's Cart or added/deleted from the inventory by an Admin.
-The Search Bar searches for Products so that a Customer can find them quickly.
+These Products can be added/removed from a customer's cart or added/deleted from the inventory by an Admin.
+The Search Bar searches for Products so that a customer can find them quickly.
 Each Users Account has a Collection that stores the cards they own.
 A User can trade cards from their Collection to another User in exchange for a card in the other Users collection.

 ## Architecture and Design